Unity-Lab-AI/chatdemo/README.md

   will capture the token, remove it from the visible URL, and apply it to subsequent Pollinations requests.

-If the token cannot be resolved the UI remains disabled and an error is shown in the status banner.
+If the token cannot be resolved the application continues without one so you can still browse public models.
+A warning is shown to indicate that gated Pollinations models will remain unavailable until a token is supplied.